 Establish merge gates.
 Require passing tests, clean security scans, and at least one code review approval before code reaches the main branch.
 Configure branch protection rules to enforce these requirements automatically.

-Pro tip: Use pipeline templates to standardize controls across teams.
+Pro tip: Use pipeline templates to standardise controls across teams.
 Define one "golden path" pipeline configuration that includes all required gates, then let teams fork it for their specific needs.
 This scales governance without imposing rigid one-size-fits-all processes.

 Weeks 7-9: Expand to Incident Management and Resilience